 When I do, I learn.

-Maria Montessori was the originator of the Prepared Environment.
-She believed as we have learned that environment is stronger than will, which is why the environment must be carefully prepared and ordered.
-This prepared environment allows optimal learning on every level (social, emotional, physical, cognitive, and spiritual).
+Maria Montessori was the originator of the “prepared environment”.
+She believed that the environment is stronger than will, which is why the environment must be carefully prepared and ordered.
+This prepared environment allows optimal learning on all levels of social, emotional, physical, cognitive, and spiritual development.

 The role of the Montessori Guide or Directress is to prepare the environment, and monitor and guide each child toward individual exploration, critical thinking skills, independence of thought, self-discipline, self-acceptance, acceptance of others, and the development of conflict resolution skills.

-Our philosophy embraces the understanding that children, if given the gift of time, in a properly prepared environment will develop the necessary skill and know how to be a thoughtful functioning member of society.
-One who is able to express joy in work as well as play.
+Our philosophy embraces the understanding that when children are given the gift of time in a properly prepared environment, they will develop the necessary skills to be a thoughtful, functioning member of society; one who is able to express joy in work as well as play.

 “To give a child liberty is not to abandon him to himself.”